 They danced together.
 As one.

-Our two-week, immersive MIM residencies in Israel begin with two teaching artists and two musicians, who collectively bring the Minds In Motion experience to both Jewish-Israeli students at Beit Yitzhak Elementary School in Emek Hefer and Arab-Israeli students at Al-Salam in the village of Qalansuwa.
+Our two-week, immersive Minds In Motion (MIM) residencies in Israel begin with two teaching artists and two musicians, who collectively bring the MIM experience to both Jewish-Israeli students at Beit Yitzhak Elementary School in Emek Hefer and Arab-Israeli students at Al-Salam in the village of Qalansuwa.